Bexhill Photographers (C-F)

 Former employees of William Morris Crouch, testified that they had not received the wages they had been promised and the court heard that "the servants at the studio had no money for months, and several young men had lost the whole of their capital."

 William Morris Crouch eventually pleaded "Guilty" to three of the charges against him of "obtaining credit by fraud".
-Crouch, who had been in custody for six weeks, was sentenced to "five months imprisonment in the Second Division".
+William Morris Crouch, who had been in custody for six weeks, was sentenced to "five months imprisonment in the Second Division".
 [Second Division prisoners were deemed to be reputable characters from respectable family backgrounds, distinct from Third Division prisoners who were defined as "the criminal element of society long past redemption" ].
-Crouch was taken away to serve his sentence in Wormwood Scrubs Prison in Hammersmith, West London.
+William Crouch was taken away to serve his sentence in Wormwood Scrubs Prison in Hammersmith, West London.

 William Morris Crouch after his release from Wormwood Scrubs Prison